akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 H—Security Standards - NIST800-53 Controls, and Attachment G: Security
 Standards – Security Plan Template.

+We use a FIPS-199 based process to assess business impacts and select controls.
+Generally, a moderate impact categorized system will use a NIST 800-66 HIPAA control set, though some federally funded systems have additional security control requirements mandated by the sponsoring agency.

 #### Requirement – Security Plan

 > Within the proposed scope of work and activities, the Offeror must
-> develop and submit:
+> collaborate with the State to develop and submit:

-  - A complete State Security Plan Framework (Attachment H) for review and approval by the state.
+  - A complete State Security Plan Framework (Attachment H) for review and approval by the Department Security Office.

   - The Security Plan (Attachment G) shall be compliant with, and reference (where appropriate) all State (enterprise) and DHSS IT